 Also, avoid comparing your tomato plants to your neighbor’s plants.
-He may have planted earlier, or he may have different varieties than you.
+He may have started seeds indoors, transplanted earlier, or planted different varieties than you.

-If you want to encourage fruit production in your tomato plants, there are a couple of things you can do.
+If you want to encourage growth and fruit production in your tomato plants, there are a couple of things you can do.

-By now, you should have a good idea of the common causes of slow tomato growth, along with ways to remedy the situation.
-Be sure to pay attention to water, temperature, and soil conditions, and don’t kill them with kindness!
+Now you know the common causes of slow tomato growth, along with ways to remedy the situation.
+Be sure to pay attention to water, temperature, and soil conditions, and don’t do in your plants with kindness!

 If you find your tomatoes growing slowly and wilting, bacterial wilt may be to blame – you can learn more about it in my article here.